Vesulius/RSA/documentation/testing.md

 * Test if same string imput gives the same result.
 * Test if string message can be encrypted to different form.
 * Test if encrypted message can be decrypted to its original form.
+* Test if two different keys are same
+* Test if two different keys encrypt same message to same data
+* Test if two different keys can decrypt others messages

 ##### FileIOTest